-A street peddler's workplace is ideally a highly trafficked area located in an area with plenty of businesses and people.
+A street vendor's workplace is ideally a highly trafficked area located in an area with plenty of businesses and people.
 The weather is an element that all vendors must deal with.
 Days with perfect weather will yield higher profits, but vendors will also have to contend with days of pouring rain, high winds, and biting cold in which they will be lucky to break even for the day.
-Dates, times, and locations as to which street peddlers can set up their carts often vary depending upon the area; and depending upon these, there may be times during the year when street peddling is not allowed.
+It can be a long day that slowly drags by when no one is coming to a vendor’s cart, or it can be just the opposite with lines of people waiting to buy the items being sold.

 Istanbul Grand Bazaar

 Street Vendor Turns $200 Into A Multi Million Dollar Business